 - Set-up where there are no distracting noises (i.e. sound of a toilet flushing, cars passing by or sirens, basement radiator, kids crying, dogs barking etc.) or possible interruptions -both by a person, or connection problems.
 Don’t do it at a coffee shop.
-If you don’t have an internet connection at home, you can ask your local library if they have cubicles or study rooms that you can use (most libraries have WiFi service).
+If you don’t have internet connection at home, ask your local library if they have cubicles or study rooms that you can use (most libraries have WiFi service).

 - Use a headset to eliminate background noise.
 Whether at a library or at home, using a headset will help improve the sound for you and the interviewer.